mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Gradient checking implementation notes

-- Don't use the gradient-checking algorithm for all the calculation because its a much slow algorithm
+- Don't use the gradient checking algorithm at training time because it's very slow.
-- The gradient-checking is for debugging.
+- Use gradient checking only for debugging.
 - If algorithm fails grad check, look at components to try to identify the bug.
-- Don't forget to add `(lamda/2m)sum(W[l])` to `J` if you are using L1 or L2 regularization.
+- Don't forget to add `lamda/(2m) * sum(W[l])` to `J` if you are using L1 or L2 regularization.
-- Gradient checking doesn't work with dropout.
+- Gradient checking doesn't work with dropout because J is not consistent.
-  - because J is not consistent.
+  - You can first turn off dropout (set `keep_prob = 1.0`), run gradient checking and then turn on dropout again.
-- Run gradient checking at random initialization and train the network for a while maybe there's a bug that are not on the first iteration.
+- Run gradient checking at random initialization and train the network for a while maybe there's a bug which can be seen when w's and b's become larger (further from 0) and can't be seen on the first iteration (when w's and b's are very small).